WordPress/gutenberg/docs/how-to-guides/platform/custom-block-editor.md

 }
 ```

 The function outputs some basic placeholder HTML.
-Note the `id` attribute `getdave-sbe-block-editor`, which will be used it shortly.
+Note the `id` attribute `getdave-sbe-block-editor`, which will be used shortly.

 ### Enqueuing JavaScript and CSS